 - Proof of marriage and the Social Security number of your spouse and any former spouses

-The Social Security Administration offers Social Security disability through two programs: Social Security Disability Insurance and Supplemental Security Income.
+The SSA offers Social Security disability through two programs: Social Security Disability Insurance and Supplemental Security Income.
 Disabled individuals who are below retirement age and cannot work are eligible for SSDI, while SSI is for both adults and children.
 Each Social Security disability program has high approval standards.
 If you have questions about either, consider consulting with a financial advisor.

 - Financial advisors can help you navigate Social Security and other sources of retirement income.
-Finding the right advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding the right advisor doesn’t have to be hard.
+SmartAsset’s free tool can match you with up to three financial advisors in your area in just five minutes.
+Get started now.

 - Social Security retirement benefits also depend on your work and income history.
 See what you stand to earn with our Social Security calculator.